 The presence of the cruise control feature is a make or break sometimes when choosing the best gas leaf blower.
 The switch for this one is located just opposite the throttle switch, easily accessible on the handle.

 The handheld Poulan PLB26 is a cheap gas leaf blower but its specs can still compete with top-rated gas leaf blowers.
 It is a tough and durable machine, reasonably powerful, reasonably lightweight and reasonably easy to use.
 If you hadn’t got the gist yet, it is a reasonably good machine.
 The dip in price accounts for this averageness, while still providing you with one of the best gas leaf blowers for clearing up debris in small yards.

-Perhaps one of its biggest draws is the speed which delivers a competitive 190 MPH.
+Perhaps one of its biggest draws is the speed that delivers a competitive 190 MPH.
 So if you’re looking for something less expensive, this will be the best handheld gas leaf blower for you.

 Soft grip handle

 Any heavy object which has to be handled for an extended period of time will inevitably leave the hand and fingers feeling a little sore.
 Not with this leaf blower though.
 The soft handle will make this device more portable and with more finger maneuverability.
 In the end, this leads to no soreness on your skin.